Doordash

 Meet the Discover Feature

-Right under saved stores, we have the "Discover New Restaurants" Feature that has a carousel of all of the three elements that allow Doordash customers discover new finds!
+Right under saved stores, we have the "Discover New Restaurants" Feature that has a carousel of all of the three elements that allow Doordash customers to discover new finds!

 FEATURE ONE